What Can Be Used Against You in a Custody Battle?

 Stay on top of all things divorce.
 Consult our “55 Must Do’s on Your Modern Divorce Checklist.”

 The Court is supposed to carefully deliberate over what is in the children’s best interests when making appropriate custody decisions.
-All of these issues are weighed by the court.
 If the parties are unable to agree on major issues, professionals may be appointed to help facilitate the process.
 While most cases eventually settle, a few cases will go to trial.
 A trial permits both parties to enter evidence into the record and parties will have the opportunity to testify.
 The parties will also be cross-examined by opposing counsel.
 The judge will make credibility determinations based on the totality of the testimony and evidence presented at trial.
 The judge will also keep in mind the outcome of prior motions in your case and your behavior during prior court appearances.
 All of these items create an important image of who you are and how you conduct yourself to a judge.

 Consider reading “What to Wear to Court for Divorce Proceedings.”